2014 United Kingdom local elections: London boroughs

 All seats in the 32 London Borough Councils were up for election.

-Summary of results
+Results

 Individual council results

 Harrow's Council was elected in 2010 with a Labour majority but divisions within this majority in 2013 led to a coalition struck between the Conservatives and the Independent Labour Group (formed of eight ex-Labour councillors).
 Conservatives withdrew their support for Independent Labour on 16 September 2013 leading to a brief Conservative minority administration.

 Metropolitan boroughs

 One third of the seats in all 36 Metropolitan Boroughs were up for election (showing those elected and each party's total in the new council).

 Unitary authorities

 Two unitary authorities had all of their seats up for election following boundary changes.

 One third of the council seats were up for election in 17 unitary authorities (elected and totals shown).